LBoyle/reason-linux-native/README.md

 I'm yet to try containerising or compartmentalising in some way.

-I absolutely need to do both things on one machine, I won't settle for less.
+I absolutely need to do both things on one machine, any less is unacceptable.

+***

 Install OCaml and the other stuff